gama-club/BHDC_Practice_2025/README.md

 Please upload your code whenever you can!
 Collaboration will be very helpful.

 When you upload, please do it in the directory associated with the Kaggle comp you're competing in.
 Additionally, please **make a sub-directory with your name** to upload your code.

+You can see how this has been done in each of the 4 competition directories for Christian Geils

 Thanks and have fun!